What is Daylighting in Architecture?

 Daylighting in building can be quite easily achieved to a depth of about 15 ft.
 (4.5 m) inward from the aperture; with windows open to a high ceiling, about 20 ft.
 (6 m) inward from the aperture.

 Light shelves :- A light shelf is a horizontal plane placed below the top of a window, usually just above door height.
 It allows light to be reflected from its upper surface to the ceiling level.
 The light shelf can be placed entirely outside or in a combination of outside and inside.
-When the top surface of the light shelf is exposed to direct sunlight, it reflects daylight onto the interior ceiling and thus extends light farther into the room.
+When the top surface of the light shelf is exposed to direct sunlight.
+It reflects daylight onto the interior ceiling and thus extends light farther into the room.

 Skylights:- Even under an overcast sky, the illumination falling on the horizontal plane of the roof may be many times greater than that which strikes the vertical plane of a window.
 To allow the eye to adjust to the bright sky lighting source, some shadowing and reflecting surfaces are needed.
 Skylights reduce energy consumption by reducing the need for electric lighting and heat in winters.